Security

 In transit

-All API communication uses TLS 1.2+ encryption.
-HTTP requests are rejected.
+All API communication uses TLS 1.2+.
+Plain HTTP requests are rejected with a redirect to HTTPS.

 At rest

 PostgreSQL data is encrypted at rest using AES-256.
-Backups are encrypted using the same standard.
+Backups use the same standard.
+Vector embeddings stored via pgvector are encrypted with the rest of the database.

-Backend API keys stored in the console settings are encrypted with AES-256-CBC and a unique IV before being persisted.
+API keys stored in the console settings are encrypted with AES-256-CBC using a unique IV before being persisted.
 The encryption key is stored as an environment variable, separate from the database.

 GDPR / CCPA compliance